Snoring can leave you with a dry mouth or sore throat — not to mention a cranky sleep partner. But is it a sign of a larger problem? That depends.

 - Long soft palate and/or uvula, which narrows the passageways of the throat

 - Feeling tired and unfocused.
-Snoring may wake you frequently, even if you don’t realize it, and can cause you to have a poor night’s sleep, according to Eric Kezirian, an otolaryngologist with the USC Caruso Department of Otolaryngology – Head and Neck Surgery of Keck Medicine of USC and expert in treating snoring and sleep apnea.
+Snoring may wake you frequently, even if you don’t realize it, and can cause you to have a poor night’s sleep, according to Eric Kezirian, MD, an otolaryngologist with the USC Caruso Department of Otolaryngology – Head and Neck Surgery of Keck Medicine of USC and expert in treating snoring and sleep apnea.

 - Long interruptions of breathing (more that 10 seconds) caused by partial or total obstruction of the airway